rmaganza/Dino-Run-Deep-Q-Learning/README.md

 For this reason, a *Google Colaboratory* notebook was prepared, ready to run on a cloud Linux VM.
 To access it, click [here](https://colab.research.google.com/drive/17fsfDmrts2h-uQ4wrbZ7ntR-oGAZ1uX4).

 The `model/model.h5` file is a n HDF5 snapshot of the most recent model, and will be used in the notebook to ensure replicability.

+## Dependencies

+The Colab notebook is self-contained.
+If you instead insist on running locally, be careful as the program dependends on a *Chromedriver* executable to interact with the web browser.